frossm/rpncalc/README.md

 Load a saved stack by it's name.
 This essentially will "name" your session and store the stack upon exit in the Java preferences system.
 You can load a named session from within the program by using the 'load' command.
 Please note the name field is whatever you want to call the instance and you can have many of them.
 I'm not aware of a limit.
 If the name to load does not exist, it will be created.
 This is the same behavior as using the 'load' command while in the calculator.
 I'll of RPNCalc's saved information is stored as a java preference.
 This location will vary by OS.

 **-a alignment**
 Alignment choice.
 Alignment can either be an 'l' for LEFT alignment, an 'r' for RIGHT alignment, or a 'd' to align to the decimal point.
 This is a display choice only and doesn't impact the calculations.
 For example, when I use it as a checkbook, I align by decimal which makes it a bit easier to read.
+Alignments can also be changed within the program itself.

 **-v**
 Simply show the version information and exit.
 The help command line option (-h or -?) will also show this information